ISO: 200 to 12800

 The Fujifilm X-T200 is a fun to use mirrorless camera meant for the photographer who wants an entry-level camera with interchangeable lenses.

-It’s quick to focus, takes good photos and videos, and with its side-by-side previews of how a selected filter will affect an image, and its variety of scene presets, it is also a good camera to help beginners learn the basics of photography.
+It’s quick to focus, takes good photos and videos, and with its side-by-side previews of how a selected filter will affect an image, and its variety of scene presets, it is also a good camera to help beginners learn the basics of photography, and we consider it to be one of the best cameras for vlogging.

 Throughout my testing for this Fujifilm X-T200 review, I was impressed how well it fits into our best mirrorless cameras for photographers.